anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Wisdom comes alone through suffering.
+Quote: Freedom is the right to live as we wish.

-By: Aeschylus
+By: Epictetus